vrld/suit/docs/index.rst

-        -- put an image button below the nested cell -- the size of the cell will be 200 by 100 px, --      but the image may be bigger or smaller -- the button shows the image `normal' when the mouse is outside the image --      or above a transparent pixel
-        -- the button shows the image `hovered` if the mouse is above an opaque pixel --      of the image `normal'
+        -- put an image button below the nested cell -- the size of the cell will be 200 by 100 px, --      but the image may be bigger or smaller -- the button shows the image `normal' when the button is inactive -- the button shows the image `hovered` if the mouse is over an opaque pixel --      of the ImageData `mask`
-        -- the button shows the image `active` if the mouse is above an opaque pixel --      of the image `normal' and the mouse button is pressed suit.ImageButton(normal, {hovered = hovered, active = active}, suit.layout:row(200,100))
+        -- the button shows the image `active` if the mouse is above an opaque pixel --      of the ImageData `mask` and the mouse button is pressed -- if `mask` is omitted, the alpha-test will be swapped for a test whether --      the mouse is in the area occupied by the widget suit.ImageButton(normal, {mask = mask, hovered = hovered, active = active}, suit.layout:row(200,50))

         -- if the checkbox is checked, display a precomputed layout if chk.checked then